fbpx

 Walsh explains.
 “We think of these mutations occurring as like a photocopying machine where the photocopy is never good as the original.”
 Unlike photocopies, however, when cells divide and replenish, they are not going back to that original zygote for their next copy.
 Instead, they are forming photocopies from photocopies, accumulating tiny mutations as they go.

-In the zygote, the number of mutations is very low, explains Alexej Abyzov, a computational biologist at the Mayo Clinic in Rochester, NY.
+In the zygote, the number of mutations is very low, explains Alexej Abyzov, a computational biologist at the Mayo Clinic in Rochester, MN.
 “So the exact number is being debated,” he says, but for the sake of argument, assume 100.
 Now assume, he says, that cell gets multiplied trillions of times—each time accumulating another mutation.
 “If we take the length of our genome, which is 9 billion [base pairs]…it will mean that every position in our genome has mutated roughly 10,000 times before we’re born.”
 That’s just at birth.
 “And then we’ll live another 80 years, let’s say.
 So the number of mutations in our body to probably every position has been mutated to about…a million times.”
 Every cell has their own pattern of these somatic mutations, rendering us beautiful genetic mosaics.

 There is one part of the body, however, where cell division ceases.
 Neurons in the adult human brain do not generally get replaced.
 They live the full 80 years or so that the person does.
 This means that they won’t accumulate mistakes from a full genetic photocopy.
 Scientists used to assume that neurons, then, would not have as many mutations in their DNA.